StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-manipulation/SHOW_ALTER.md

     SHOW ALTER TABLE ROLLUP FROM example_db;
     ```

-3. Show the execution of the most recent task related to modifying columns or optimizing table structure in a specified table.
+3. Show the execution of the most recent operation of modifying columns or optimizing table schema in a specified table.

     ```sql
     SHOW ALTER TABLE COLUMN WHERE TableName = "table1" ORDER BY CreateTime DESC LIMIT 1;